 The French, German, Italian and Spanish Language Placement tests are offered online.
 Instructions on how to take the exams can be found here.

-NOTE: All students taking the online Spanish exam must also sign up for an oral interview with the Spanish department that will be conducted when you arrive on campus.
+NOTE: All students taking the online Spanish exam, who plan to continue on in the language, must also sign up for an oral interview with the Spanish department that will be conducted when you arrive on campus.
 You must sign up for an interview, before you arrive on campus.
 More detailed information on how to schedule an interview and how to determine your Spanish placement is included at the "Spanish Courses" link above.

 If you would like to take the written placement exam for Hebrew, Italian, Latin, Portuguese or Russian, you may do so while you are on campus in the Advising Center, room 201 Thackeray Hall.